aptech/docs/docs/CR-fftm.rst

    x[2,1,1,1] x[2,1,1,2] x[2,1,2,1] x[2,1,2,2]
    x[2,2,1,1] x[2,2,1,2] x[2,2,2,1] x[2,2,2,2]

-If you look at the last diagram for the layout of x, you'll notice that each line actually constitutes the elements of an ordinary matrix in normal row-major order.
-This is easy to achieve with vecr.
+If you look at the last diagram for the layout of *x*, you'll notice that each line actually constitutes the elements of an ordinary matrix in normal row-major order.
+This is easy to achieve with :func:`vecr`.
 Further, each pair of lines or ''matrices'' constitutes one of the desired cubes, again with all the elements in the correct order.
 And finally, the two cubes combine to form the hypercube.
-So, the process of construction is simply a sequence of concatenations of column vectors, with a vecr step if necessary to get started.
+So, the process of construction is simply a sequence of concatenations of column vectors, with a :func:`vecr` step if necessary to get started.

 Here's an example, this time working with a 2x3x2x3 hypercube.